 Today, while there are a myriad of variances in bottle shapes, the three most widely used bottles are based on the following: The Bordeaux bottle with its tall shoulders, deep punt and straight sides.
 The sloped shoulders helps trap the sediment while the punt adds strength to the construction of the bottle.
 Bordeaux shaped bottles allow for ease in stacking and cellaring.
 The Burgundy bottle is wider than the Bordeaux bottle and has sloping shoulders with a deep punt.
 The wines of Germany and Alsace prominently feature bottles with long necks.

 The most popular wine bottle size and shape today is the standard bottle used for most wines.
 The standard bottle mirrors the common 750ml Bordeaux bottle.
 However there are slight variances that take place in the Bordeaux region as well.
 Chateau Haut Brion has its own, unique antique shaped bottle with its trade marked sloping shoulders.
-A diferent antique shaped bottle is used for Chateau Pavie.
+A different antique shaped bottle is used for Chateau Pavie.
 From time to time, some chateaux use thicker, slightly larger bottles, for example Pontet Canet in Pauillac.
 A few wine makers package their wine in taller bottles with longer necks like Magrez Frombauge in Saint Emilion.
 While most of the smaller Bordeaux bottles holding 375ml are the same shape, some producers of sweet, white Bordeaux wine package their product in longer shaped, half bottles.

 Bordeaux is not the only French appellation that markets wine in bottles with shaped variances.
 In the Southern Rhone Valley, some Chateauneuf du Pape producers use short, squat shaped bottles, for example Gardine uses a unique short, squat shaped bottle.